bettersg/Easyboard3.1/wiki/How-to-run-or-debug-IOS-build.md

 # Pre-requisite

-Requires a Mac or IOS
+Requires a Mac or IOS and downloand and install NodeJS

 # Steps
+1) run `npm install`
-1) run `npm run start` or `expo start`
+2) run `npm run start` or `expo start`
-2) To run it there 2 methods, through simulator or IOS device.
+3) To run it there 2 methods, through simulator or IOS device.

 ## Simulator
 1) In the terminal press `i` and the simulator will run.